devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-AdvancedLabs/APIM-4.2.0-Advanced-Lab12_Onboarding-WebApp/step3/step3.md

   {{TRAFFIC_HOST1_80}}/carbon

+- Create a new user from the 'Users and Roles' > 'Add' > 'Add New User'.
+No need to assign any roles, create the user with just username and password.

+  Name: `peter`
+  Password: `peter`

 - Go to Service Providers > List.
 Click 'Edit' next to the generated service provider for the web application.

 - Update the application